 We do not require adoption applications for any animals.
 Adopters simply consult with our on-site Adoption’s Matchmakers to find a good fit.

 We accept most forms of payment for adoption fees, including VISA, Master Card, Discover, and cash.
 At this time, we do not accept checks.

-If you lease or rent your home, please review your terms to make sure you are allowed to have a pet reside with you, if there are any size or breed limitations, and if you need to pay an additional damage deposit.
-Please have your landlord’s permission to adopt a pet.
+While The NOAH Center does not impose any restrictions based on home ownership, we suggest you review the terms of your lease to make sure you are allowed to have a pet reside with you, if there are any size or breed limitations, and if you need to pay an additional damage deposit.
+We also ask that you have your landlord’s permission to have a pet.

 Unlike kittens, The NOAH Center does not encourage or allow the adoption of two puppies to the same family at the same time.
 Puppies have very specific training needs and require individualized, one-on-one training.
 Puppies are often an incredible amount of work, and two puppies are even more challenging.

 How should I introduce my new dog to my existing dog?

 We will help you with that!
 We ask that you bring your dog(s) to The NOAH Center when you come to adopt.
 Our team can help to facilitate meet-and-greets in a safe and neutral environment.